 What: Also known as the Mid-Autumn Festival, China celebrates this official harvest fest on the 15th day of the eight month

 of the third year after the second trimester in the first… in the Chinese calendar, during a full moon.
 It’s a good time to fine-tune your pick-up game (not basketball), as it’s the time when marriages and new romances are celebrated, and many single ladies long for men to whisk them away.

 Eat: This fest is famous for its mooncakes -- pastries (made from red bean paste) whose round shape symbolize completeness and unity.

 Feastiest feast: Réveillon, New Orleans

-, city of uninhibited excess and old Creole custom, to re-invent Christmas into an extravagant, late-night food orgy called Réveillon
+What: Leave it to New Orleans, city of uninhibited excess and old Creole custom, to re-invent Christmas into an extravagant, late-night food orgy called Réveillon.

 Lamest excuse for a feast: Pancake Day, England

 What: Brits mildly disgrace themselves the day before Lent by celebrating Shrove Tuesday (aka Pancake Day) and shoveling their faces full of as much soon-to-be-forbidden food as possible.
 Tarnishing their reps even further, celebrants dress up in aprons with frying pans in hand, and compete in pancake races through town.